White Horse Islet

 White Horse Islet is an undeveloped island in the Grand Manan Parish of Charlotte County, New Brunswick, Canada, where the Bay of Fundy.

 It is a nesting place for cormorants, but lacks the cliff structure necessary for kittiwake breeding.

 Sitting southeast of Little Wood Island, White Horse Islet has a steel navigation aid tower.

+In 1943, a military plane Ventura GRV FN973 crashed from Pennfield Ridge, New Brunswick - and a rubber liferaft was found off White Horse with the body of L.H.
+Ledgingham who appeared to have escaped the initial wreckage but died at sea.

 There are two dangerous sunken rocks off its edge.